-Conversations About Neuroscience is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Neuroscience is now available in hardcover, paperback and electronic format on all major booksellers, including:

 Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. Constructing Our World: The Brain’s-Eye View – A conversation with Lisa Feldman Barrett, Professor of Psychology at Northeastern University.
 This extensive conversation explores Lisa Feldman Barrett’s fascinating research on how the brain works and the development of her theory of emotion: every moment of our life, our brain is anticipating and making sense of sensory inputs from its environment-the combination of the internal environment of the body and the external environment-and our brain uses conceptual knowledge to do that.

 II.
 Knowing One’s Place: Space and the Brain – A Conversation with Jennifer Groh, Professor of Psychology and Neuroscience at Duke University.
 This wide-ranging conversation examines Jennifer Groh’s extensive research on how the brain combines various streams of sensory input to determine where things are, together with the corresponding implications for a wide range of issues, from neuroplasticity to our predictive brain to evolutionary mechanisms.